kubernetes-sigs/wg-policy-prototypes/policy-report/trivy-adapter/README.md

 # 2. Create a policy report CustomResourceDefinition
 kubectl create -f kubernetes/crd/wgpolicyk8s.io_policyreports.yaml

-# 3. Create a vulnerability report CustomResourceDefinition
+# 3. Create resources in the cluster that trivy-adapter will use.
 trivy-adapter init

 # 4. Create a pod of image openzipkin/zipkin:latest called zipkin